 Honeycomb is an observability tool created for DevOps teams to monitor, troubleshoot, and enhance live production software.
 Users can see codes being issued proactively due to its user-friendly UI/UX.

 It offers quick feedback loops for the dependable distribution of effective features.
 It establishes, evaluates, and modifies engineering priorities by Service Level Objectives (SLOs).
-With distributed tracing, it can easily delve into traces, queries, or visualizations.
+Distributed tracing can easily be used to delve into traces, queries, or visualizations.

 #27 Sematext